eead-csic-compbio/eead-csic-compbio.github.io/compbio/md/index.md

 -   (Pan)genomics and transcriptional regulation of grasses

--   Pvolutionary and structural analysis of transcription factors, flavoenzymes and disordered proteins in plants
+-   Evolutionary and structural analysis of transcription factors, flavoenzymes and disordered proteins in plants

 ![](pics/EEAD.jpg)